-One of the things a few number of people brought up in my annual reader feedback survey was the question of how I choose the companies I recommend.
-People are curious to know why certain companies made the list and some even wondered if I only mention vendors that “support the cause” (i.e. make me money).
+One of the things a few people brought up in my annual reader feedback survey was the question of how I choose the companies I recommend.
+People are curious to know why certain companies made the list and some even wondered if I only mention vendors that “support the cause” (i.e., make me money).

 I think it is a great question.
 I haven’t really talked about this before.